MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/02-search-skills.md

 In this exercise, you'll create a custom skill that tabulates the frequency of individual words in a document to generate a list of the top five most used words, and add it to a search solution for Margie's Travel - a fictitious travel agency.

+This exercise should take approximately 30 minutes to complete.

 ## Create Azure resources

 > **Note**: If you have previously completed the **[Create an Azure AI Search solution](01-azure-search.md)** exercise, and still have these Azure resources in your subscription, you can skip this section and start at the **Create a search solution** section.
 Otherwise, follow the steps below to provision the required Azure resources.